jnbhm/hand-tracking-mediapipe/README.md

 This is an example how to use the hand landmark detection model with MediaPipe.
 Find the full description of the model [here.](https://ai.google.dev/edge/mediapipe/solutions/vision/hand_landmarker)

 To run this project you'll need to have [Node.js](https://nodejs.org/en) installed on your machine.
-The project was set up with [vite](https://vite.dev/).

 ## [DEMO](http://hld.tdbr.xyz/)